 It is not uncommon to come back from a Yellowstone trip sunburned.
-If you plan on doing any hiking and swimming in Yellowstone, then you are at a greater risk of getting sunburned!
+If you plan on hiking and swimming in Yellowstone, then you are at a greater risk of getting sunburned!

 No Yellowstone trip is complete without enjoying some of the pristine hiking trails in the park.
-While you won’t need premium hiking boots, you do need some that is sturdy enough to handle the terrain out there.
+While you won’t need premium hiking shoes, you do need some that are sturdy enough to handle the terrain out there.
 For hikes in Yellowstone, we recommend something that has ankle support.
 Waterproof boots aren’t typically needed for the Yellowstone hikes.

 Those boots will give you the support you need for the longer and more difficult hikes such as Mt.
 Washburn but they will be breathable enough that you can wear them all day.

 Because there are plenty of freshwater sources, insects (especially mosquitoes are) are abundant, especially during the summer and spring.
 Insect repellent is non-negotiable when visiting Yellowstone, especially if you will be spending some time around lakes (ex. if you are staying next to Yellowstone Lake) as that is where they reproduce.

 We typically like to stay away from DEET as it irritates our skin and damages fabric.
 That is why we like this insect repellent with picaridin, a colorless and odorless substance that works for mosquitoes, ticks, flies, and more.

 A portable battery pack allows you to charge all your electronics (sometimes camera included) when you are on the move.
 This is especially important for Yellowstone, as you will be spending your entire day away from any power source.